mjovanc/numru/README.md

 # numru

-The fundamental package for scientific computing with Rust.
+A high-performance scientific computation library written in Rust.